razanmaljuhani/razanmaljuhani/README.md

 - 👋 Hi, I’m Razan Aljohani
-- 👀 I’m interested in Machine Learning and Data Science.
+- 👀 I’m interested in Artificial Intelligence and Data Science.
 - 💞️ I’m looking to collaborate on programming evants.
 - 📫 phone : +966559266910